Financial Leverage: Definition, How It Works, and How It’s Measured

 How Financial Leverage Works

-When purchasing assets, three options are available to the company for financing: using equity, debt, and leases.
-Apart from equity, the rest of the options incur fixed costs that are lower than the income that the company expects to earn from the asset.
+When purchasing assets, three options are available to the company for financing: using equity, debt, or leases.
+Apart from equity, the remaining options incur fixed costs that are lower than the income the company expects to earn from the asset.
 In this case, we assume that the company uses debt to finance asset acquisition.

 Debt-to-Equity Ratio

 The debt-to-equity ratio is used to determine the amount of financial leverage of an entity, and it shows the proportion of debt to the company’s equity.
-It helps the company’s management, lenders, shareholders, and other stakeholders understand the level of risk in the company’s capital structure.
-It shows the likelihood of the borrowing entity facing difficulties in meeting its debt obligations or if its levels of leverage are at healthy levels.
-The debt-to-equity ratio is calculated as follows:
+This ratio helps the company’s management, lenders, shareholders, and other stakeholders understand the level of risk in the company’s capital structure

 Debt-to-Equity Ratio - Formula

-Total debt, in this case, refers to the company’s current liabilities (debts that the company intends to pay within one year or less) and long-term liabilities (debts with a maturity of more than one year).
+Total debt, in this case, refers to all of a company’s interest-bearing liabilities, whether current (debts the company intends to pay within one year or less) or long-term (debts with a maturity of more than one year).

 Other Leverage Ratios